LINE VAUTRIN

 Line Vautrin

-Nicknamed the poet of metal for her humorous rebus creations, Line Vautrin learned chasing from her father, an art bronzier, before inventing what would become her true material of choice.
-Patented in the 1950s, Talosel enabled the artist to give her creations the appearance of aged metal on plastic objects.
-From then on, she applied this process to her decorative objects, notably her renowned witch mirrors, but also to her jewelry creations.
-These creations were subsequently the subject of an exhibition at the Musée des Arts Décoratifs in Paris in 1999: "Secret de bijoux" Line Vautrin et onze créateurs d'aujourd'hui.
+Nicknamed the ‘poet of metal’ for her humorous, rebus-style creations, Line Vautrin trained in metal engraving under her father, an artistic bronze worker, before inventing what would become her true material of choice.
+Patented in the 1950s, Talosel allows the artist to give her plastic creations the appearance of aged metal.
+A process she has since applied to her decorative objects, notably her renowned ‘witch’ mirrors, but also to her jewellery creations.
+These creations were subsequently the subject of an exhibition at the Musée des Arts Décoratifs in Paris in 1999: ‘Secret de bijoux’ – Line Vautrin and eleven contemporary designers.

 &w=3840&q=75)